jeremyhahn/go-trusted-platform/README.md

 We now live in a world with lots of connected devices, artifical intelligence systems learning from and controlling said devices, processing incoming data at light speed, and integrating with many different 3rd party systems and service providers around the world.
 Privacy controls, systems and network hardening and data encryption at rest and in-transit are often a 2nd thought, especially on home networks where it's common to omit TLS verifications.
 Attackers are constantly looking for new hosts to compromise, expand their botnets and criminal enterprises, extract data, steal identities, and perform other nefarious activities.

-This platform makes security a first class citizen and encourages a thoughtful design approach to building a connected services platform, abstracting the common activities, complexities, compliances, and boilerplate necessities into a modular and flexible framework that can be applied to any web services, SAAS, or conneccted devices platform.
+This platform makes security a first class citizen and encourages a thoughtful design approach to building a connected services platform, abstracting the common activities, complexities, compliances, and boilerplate necessities into a modular and flexible framework that can be applied to any web services, SAAS, or connected devices platform.
 It strives to protect user data and confidentiality while empowering service providers and application developers to create secure offerings using industry approved standards and mechanisms so they can focus on delivering intuitive, feature-filled solutions.

 This project makes use of modern authentication and security mechanisms such as [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn), [FIDO 2](https://fidoalliance.org/fido2/), [PIV](https://en.wikipedia.org/wiki/FIPS_201) cards, and hardware based secret management to provide a password-less experience for users and platform administrators, while meeting stringent security requirements for highly regulated industries.